bbauska/JS-CellarDoor/README.md

 We looked at a very simple example of recursion in the last lesson.
 Now I want to look at a very popular example that is often used with recursion: the Fibonacci sequence.
 This could very well be a question you get asked in an interview, so it's important to understand how it works.
 You can also use loops to solve this problem, but recursion is a more elegant solution.
 Later we will also look at using a binary tree to solve this problem.

-## What is the Fibonacci sequence?
+<h3>What is the Fibonacci sequence?

 The Fibonacci sequence is a series of numbers where the sequence starts with 0 and 1, and then each number is the sum of the previous two numbers.
 So the sequence would look like this: